nest/nest-simulator/doc/htmldoc/nest_sonata/nest_sonata_guide.rst

 types CSV file is faster if the neuron models are the same.

 For a given `node_type_id`, the `dynamics_params` entry is expected to be a reference to a JSON file that describes the parametrization of the neuron model.
-An example JSON file describing the parametrization of a given node type:
+Below is an example of a JSON file describing the parametrization of a given node type:

 .. code-block:: json